How to integrate Ashby MCP with Vercel AI SDK v6

 List CandidatesRetrieve a list of candidates.

-List Candidate TagsRetrieve a list of all candidate tags.
+List Candidate TagsRetrieve a list of all candidate tags in your Ashby account.

-List Close ReasonsRetrieve a list of all close reasons for jobs and openings.
+List Close ReasonsLists all close reasons for jobs or openings.

 List Communication TemplatesRetrieve a list of all communication templates.

-List Custom FieldsRetrieve a list of all custom field definitions.
+List Custom FieldsRetrieve a list of all custom field definitions configured in Ashby.

 List DepartmentsRetrieve a list of all departments in the organization.

-List Feedback Form DefinitionsRetrieve a list of all feedback form definitions.
+List Feedback Form DefinitionsRetrieve all feedback form definitions from your Ashby organization.

 List Interviewer PoolsRetrieve a list of all interviewer pools.